Portrait Photography

 Written By Nate Torres

-A black and white photograph is an image that combines both black and white while also producing a range of shades of gray.
+A black-and-white photograph combines black and white while also producing a range of shades of gray.

 While it sounds simple to begin doing — just taking an image and removing the color in post-production — it can take years to master.